Watch maintenance and care

 Every watch does not tolerate sudden changes in temperature.
 Therefore, we definitely do not recommend taking it to a sauna or steam room.
 When showering or swimming with a waterproof watch, it is important to avoid sudden changes in water temperature.
 If you are going to the sea with your watch in the summer, for example, rub it with water first to reduce the temperature shock.

-Instructions for use and basic rules for watch care (standard information after purchasing a watch)
+Instructions for use and basic rules for watch care

 You have just become the owner of a watch from our collection.
 In order for the watch to serve you for a long time and retain its beautiful appearance, it is necessary to follow certain principles and, when purchasing, choose a watch that matches the purpose of its use.

-are quartz or mechanical.
+The movements used in watches are quartz or mechanical.

 • Quartz watches – battery-powered, achieve an accuracy of approximately +/- 15 seconds per month.
 The usual battery life in these watches is about 1 – 2 years.